HTTP Error 500 Explained And How To Fix 500 Internal Server Error?

 Reason Behind 500 Internal Server Error

-There are many causes of an 500 internal server error.
+There are many causes of a 500 internal server error.
 Some of the causes are

 - Internal server errors are blocking the access of users to the website

-- Module Errors are occurring in the main web page
+- Module Errors are occurring on the main web page

 - Application closing up on the main server

-- Web server has more load than it can contain
+- The web server has more load than it can contain

-- Main module is restarting on the website server
+- The main module is restarting on the website server

 - Access is not allowed for users in a particular area